-The Federal Flexible Spending Account Program- FSAFEDS
+The Federal Flexible Spending Account Program - FSAFEDS

-- Health Care FSA (HCFSA)- Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you and your tax dependents, including adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
-This means that when you or your eligible out-of-pocket expenses based on the claim information it receives from your plan. - Emergency inpatient admission
+- Health Care FSA (HCFSA) Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you and your tax dependents, including adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan. - Emergency inpatient admission